Richard Hermer, Baron Hermer: Reception

 In November 2024, The Spectator reported that four months into his time in office, Hermer had shown himself to be one of the most prominent law offices of recent decades, and claimed that his influence in government was growing.
 In December, Leader of the Opposition Kemi Badenoch referenced Hermer in PMQs, saying that Starmer had appointed Shamima Begum's defence lawyer as Attorney General.

 In January 2025, The Times described him as Starmer's "legal warrior in a lawless world" and said that he was arguably more powerful than Foreign Secretary David Lammy, whilst The Telegraph said that the "parachuting" of Hermer into parliament had given "Starmer a headache".
 In February 2025, The Times said that his influence was "growing across government" and "frustrating ministers".
 Following PMQs on 12 February the New Statesman question whether Hermer was Starmer's "biggest weakness", whilst The Independent described him as a "legal time bomb" for Starmer.
 The Guardian said that he "became a lightning rod for criticism of Starmer", whilst The Jewish Chronicle questioned whether Hermer would still be in post after a cabinet reshuffle.
 The Times reported that "insiders" regarded Hermer as either an angel or devil on Starmer's left shoulder, and also noted that his reputation as a blocker led to him being dubbed the "Herminator".

 In April 2025, The Times reported that his seal of approval was "being applied more liberally", and that Number 10 strategists found him "a breath of fresh air."
 In May, The Spectator said that he was "preposterously wrong about international law, and in June, The Telegraph said that he was "putting the British public at risk".

+Dismissal

+On 20 July 2026, Hermer left government after being dismissed by Andy Burnham.